Aneta Sablik

 Aneta Sablik (born 12 January 1989) is a Polish pop singer.
-She gained popularity in Europe after winning the eleventh season of Deutschland sucht den Superstar (DSDS; "Germany Seeks the Superstar") which was broadcast on RTL.
+She gained popularity after winning the eleventh season of Deutschland sucht den Superstar (DSDS; "Germany Seeks the Superstar"), broadcast on RTL.
 Sablik was the first competitor to receive the highest number of points at every live show.

 She was announced the winner of season 11 on 3 May 2014, winning €500,000, a car, and a record label contract.
 She digitally launched her debut single "The One" on the same day of winning season 11, which topped music charts in Germany, Austria, Switzerland, and Luxembourg.

 Sablik signed a contract with Polydor Records (owned by Universal Music Group) to release her debut album, titled The One in late 2014.
+In February 2017, she placed ninth in the of Krajowe Eliminacje with the song "Ulalala".